AntoineBRTL/Hades/README.md

 Note that the program is already compiled in the `./bin` directory.

 ## Libs
-Here is the list of used libraries
+Here is the list of used libraries, you can download all of them using `npm install`.
 - `Axios` - Used to send requests.
 - `WSS` - Used for socket connections.
 - `Express` - Used to setup servers.